linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Oaktree and the Restructuring of Cit Group (b).md

 ---
-linter-yaml-title-alias: Oaktree And The Restructuring Of CIT Group (B)
-title: Oaktree and the Restructuring of CIT Group (b)
-cssclasses: ["academia"]
 aliases:
 - CIT Bankruptcy
 - CIT Restructuring
 - Oaktree CIT
+cssclasses:
+- academia
 key_concepts:
-  - CIT temporary liquidity guarantee
+- Corporate bankruptcy process
+- Debt restructuring and workouts
+- Chapter 11 reorganization
+- Interest rate theory and modeling
+- Monetary policy and rate setting
+- LIBOR transition and SOFR
+- Credit analysis and rating
+- Default probability modeling
+- Loss given default estimation
+- Bond pricing and yield curves
+- Duration and convexity hedging
-  - Credit facility
+- Credit spreads and bond valuation
+- Option pricing theory and Black-Scholes model
+- Options Greeks and risk management
+- Call and put option strategies
+- Oaktree and the Restructuring of Cit Group (b) and financial analysis
+- Oaktree and the Restructuring of Cit Group (b) in modern finance
+- Applications of Oaktree and the Restructuring of Cit Group (b)
+- 'Case study: Oaktree and the Restructuring of Cit Group (b)'
+linter-yaml-title-alias: Oaktree And The Restructuring Of CIT Group (B)
+tags:
+- libor
+- call
+- credit
+- maturity
+- bond
+- options
+- bonds
+- credit-risk
+- collateral
+- insolvency
+- interest-rates
+- liquidity
-  - Lenders steering committee
+- bankruptcy
-  - Restructuring plan
+- ratio
-  - Secured loan terms
+- interest-rate
+title: Oaktree and the Restructuring of CIT Group (b)
 ---

 Oaktree and the Restructuring of CIT Group (a)